 - Specification of the different use cases of ISO 15118 standard and the associated services, with the objective of recommending implementation profiles of the standard adapted to each use case;

-- Implementation of a concerted PKI key architecture at European level, in accordance with the proposals of the AFIREV report on this subject;
+- Implementation of a concerted PKI key architecture at European level, in accordance with the proposals of the AFIREV in the report on this subject;

 - Realization of workshop-schools for implementation, experimentation and demonstrators of use cases in complete systems (at least with a car manufacturer, a charging point operator and a mobility service provider) to learn how to operate 15118 in an interoperable way and to define the support tools necessary for its deployment (supporting expertise structures, software brick libraries, training tools, certification bodies, etc.);